Tanzania: Fuel tanker blast kills dozens | DW | 10.08.2019

-Tanzanian police said on Saturday that a fuel tanker explosion in the eastern town of Morogoro has killed at least 57 people.
+Tanzanian police said on Saturday that a fuel tanker explosion in the eastern town of Morogoro had killed at least 57 people.

 "We have been saddened by reports of an accident involving a fuel truck in Morogoro, which caught fire and burnt several people," government spokesman Hassan Abbasi said on Twitter.